Scope 3 GHG emissions

 Avoided emissions, supporting our customers with their emissions targets

-Our products can enable our customers to transition to a low-carbon economy through an inherently lower carbon footprint, or by helping our clients and end-users reduce their own emissions.
+Our products can enable our customers to transition to a low-carbon economy through an inherently lower carbon footprint, or by helping our customers and end-users reduce their own emissions.
 The latter are referred to as ‘Avoided emissions’ — emissions-related environmental benefits that occur downstream in the use phase of our products.
 While avoided emissions do not count toward our own Science Based Targets or net-zero target, they result in reduced emissions for others in our value chain.